simonangel-fong/Note_Humber/2nd/Database_Pgm_Using_Java/JDBC/jdbc.md

 ![JDBC02](./pic/jdbc02.png)

 - Four key interfaces are needed to develop any database application using Java: `Driver`, `Connection`, `Statement`, and `ResultSet`.

 ---

+## Java JDBC (Sun) Packages

+- **`java.sql`**

+  - This package contains the **core JDBC API** to access and process the data stored in a database, typically a relational database using the java.
+  - Different drivers can be installed dynamically for the access of various databases, using a framework which in-built in this JDBC API.

+- **`javax.sql`**
+  - This package contains JDBC APIs for accessing the server side data sources from JDBC clients.
+  - It is the **essential part for Java EE**, providing the facilities such as connection pooling, distributed transactions and row sets for the enterprise applications.
+  - An interface by name `DataSource` is provided in this API as an alternative to `DriverManager` to establish the connection.

+---